nayere6342/sep11-freedom-project/blog/entry06.md

 ## **Intro:**

-In this entry, I will go over the presention from my freedom project which I showed in class.
-By this fact I'm sure that there is a ton of things I talk about.
-But I'll just talk about this presention and the expo.
-The presention was great I hit all the points I needed to do while presenting.
-The presention it self was real simple I got the code out and I explained how the code itself worked.
-I basiclly nerded out over the whole thing.
-Like I always do when it comes to those project you kind-of have to do so.
+In this entry, I will go over the presentation from my freedom project which I showed in class.
+By this fact I'm sure that there are a ton of things I talk about.
+But I'll just talk about this presentation and the expo.
+The presentation was great.
+I hit all the points I needed to do while presenting.
+The presentation itself was really simple.
+I got the code out and I explained how the code itself worked.
+I basically nerded out over the whole thing.
+Like I always do when it comes to those projects you kind-of have to do so.

 ### **Design Process:**